consindo/stormcloud/README.md

 Can't afford it?
 ----------------

 It's $2.99.
 If you live in some place like Cambodia or Vietnam, I can totally understand.
-If you're currently sitting in Starbucks with your MacBook, iPhone and $5 Latte - I don't even...
+If you're currently sitting in Starbucks with your Mac, iPhone and $5 Latte - I don't even...

 But seriously.
 It's pretty simple to get Stormcloud up and running.